 The Fainter appeared on the 2007 Commonwealth Writers' Prize Shortlist as one of the Best Books in the South East Asia and South Pacific region.

-In his most recent work, Somebody Loves Us All (Victoria University Press, 2009), speech therapist Paddy knows better than most how our speech marks us and shapes our destiny, but even he is totally unprepared when his mother Teresa wakes up one morning speaking in a heavy French accent.
-Deeply moving and disarmingly funny, Somebody Loves Us All, like Wilkins’ previous novels, is a work of literary and emotional subtlety.
+In Somebody Loves Us All (Victoria University Press, 2009), speech therapist Paddy knows better than most how our speech marks us and shapes our destiny, but even he is totally unprepared when his mother Teresa wakes up one morning speaking in a heavy French accent.
+Amy Brown reviewed the book and said ‘Somebody Loves Us All, like Wilkins’ previous novels, is a work of literary and emotional subtlety.
 It communicates a complex situation as comprehensibly as possible.
 The novel’s final, serendipitous line provides a note of sentimentality.
 Sentimentality, often descriptive of triteness, is, in this case, right.
 It is a clear expression of a subtle mood, which perhaps reveals a deep understanding of what it means to be human' (Scoop, 2009).

 Damien Wilkins was interviewed by Lynn Freeman in the anthology, Words Chosen Carefully, edited by Siobhan Harvey (Cape Catley Ltd, 2010).

 Wilkins is Director of the International Institute of Modern Letters at Victoria University, Wellington.
 He was also a 2013 Arts Foundation Laureate Award recipient.